Mounika-Routhu/Technical-stuff/Interview questions/redux.md

   - fulfilled action (for success)
   - rejected action (for failure)
 3. Inside your slice, you just handle those 3 cases.
-4. This reduces boilerplate significantly like no need to create 3 action types &  action creators everytime, as we can reuse this logic.
+4. This reduces boilerplate significantly like no need to create 3 action types &  action creators, also we can reuse this logic.